 Building healthy relationships is an essential part of the learning process for both teachers and students.
 Establishing and maintaining healthy relationships with coworkers, administration, and parents enables us to effectively partner to give our students the best educational experiences with the greatest outcomes.
 But equally important to this process is creating and sustaining healthy relationships with students that allow us to provide the supportive guidance necessary to ensure their academic and personal success.
 Below are a few strategies that can help each of us improve these relationships.

-Posted in Products, Learning, Differentiated instruction, classroom management, Social-Emotional Learning, SEL, edtech, Internet Safety For Kids, Chromebooks in the Classroom, Internet Safety, Classroom Management Solution, Digital Citizenship, Whole Child, Teaching, Teacher ideas, Chromebooks, 2019
+Posted in Learning, Social-Emotional Learning, edtech, Classroom Management Solution, Whole Child, Teaching, Gratitude, Teacher ideas, 2019

 Posted in Technology, classroom management, edtech, Teaching, Teacher ideas, 2019, learning games, games

 When I started going out to eat after having my daughter, I quickly learned the difference between child-friendly and child-accommodating restaurants.
 Child-friendly restaurants have food on their menus specifically catered toward what children like to eat, provide activities for children to enjoy while dining out, and usually have lots of booth seating for family dining.
 Child-accommodating restaurant will usually have less or none of these things.
 They’re basically saying, “You can bring your child.”

 Posted in Learning, edtech, Teaching, Teacher ideas, Off campus, 2019, Parents

 What is the whole child approach to learning?